Skip to content

 Dataway Sink

-Version-1.14.0 This version of Datakit enables the use of the Sinker feature described here.
+Version-1.14.0 version of Datakit can use the Sinker feature here.

-During routine data collection processes, due to the existence of multiple different workspaces, we may need to direct different data to different workspaces.
-For example, in a shared Kubernetes cluster, the collected data might involve different teams or business departments.
-In such cases, we can route data with specific attributes to various distinct workspaces to achieve fine-grained collection under a shared infrastructure scenario.
+In the daily data collection process, since there are multiple different workspaces, we may need to send different data to different workspaces.
+For example, in a shared Kubernetes cluster, the collected data may involve different teams or business departments.
+At this time, we can send data with specific attributes to various different workspaces to achieve fine-grained collection in shared infrastructure scenarios.

 end